tact-lang/tact-language-server/README.md

     return {
       default_config = {
-        cmd = { 'node', '/absolute/path/to/language-server/dist/server.js', '--stdio' },
+        -- If you installed the language server via NPM, use the following command: cmd = { 'tact-language-server', '--stdio' },
-        filetypes = { 'tact' },
+        -- If you installed the language server manually, use the following command: cmd = { 'node', '/absolute/path/to/language-server/dist/server.js', '--stdio' }, filetypes = { 'tact' },
         root_dir = util.root_pattern('package.json', '.git'),